fhgomes/lightweight-spring-actuator-monitor/README.md

-# 🚀 Lightweight Spring Actuator Observer
+# 🚀 Lightweight Spring Actuator Monitor

 A zero-setup HTML dashboard for monitoring Spring Boot Actuator metrics in real-time.
 Download, open in your browser, and start monitoring immediately.